 Upon entering Parque Nacional Los Glaciares, you will see signs about the huemul, the endangered South Andean deer.
 We weren’t lucky enough to spot one – they are very hard to come by!

-To give yourself the best chance of seeing a huemul, be mindful about making noise on the trek.
+To give yourself the best chance of seeing a huemul, try not to make too much noise on the trek.
 They are afraid of humans and will stay away, hence they won’t be around when the route is busy.

 Mount Fitz Roy at sunset

-The sunrise at Laguna de los Tres might be the most sought-after picture, but the sunset behind Mount Fitz Roy is pretty spectacular too.
+While the sunrise at Laguna de los Tres may be the most sought-after picture, the sunset behind Mount Fitz Roy is pretty spectacular too.

 Make sure you check sunset times before you set off.
-When the time is right, take a short walk out of the forest in which Camping Poincenot is set, and enjoy the view before bedding down for the night.
+When the time is right, take a short walk out of the forest from Camping Poincenot, and enjoy the view before bedding down for the night.

 We are intermediate hikers, and it took us about an hour to make it to the top.
 Check the sunrise time and plan accordingly.
 Remember to bring a torch – it will be dark when you begin your ascent.

 Leaving the campsite you emerge onto a rocky plain before the mountain foot, where you cross a flowing stream before the uphill section begins.
 From here the path winds up over loose stones all the way to the summit.
 Be careful with your footing in the dark – we had a couple of little slips!